Nipple reconstruction surgery is a procedure in which a surgeon reconstructs the nipple after a mastectomy, or surgical removal of the breast.

 A person can also choose to skip nipple reconstruction surgery and get a nipple tattooed directly onto the breast mound.
 There have been many recent improvements in nipple tattoo techniques.
 One example is 3D tattooing, which uses shading and shadow to create the appearance of a raised nipple.

-According to the American Cancer Society (ACS), nipple reconstruction surgery usually takes place 3–4 months after breast reconstruction surgery, giving the new breast time to heal.
+According to the American Cancer Society (ACS), nipple reconstruction surgery usually takes place

 A doctor may ask the person not to consume any food and water on the night before the procedure.
 They may also recommend that the person stops taking certain medications for some days leading up to their procedure.